 Imagine a time when medical treatments were often indistinguishable from quackery, and the idea of a 'scientist' was still nebulous in the public's mind.
 The adoption of the white coat was a deliberate move to signal a new era of medicine rooted in scientific rigor and evidence-based practice.
 But this transition didn't happen overnight.
-The journey of the white coat from a symbol of cleanliness to a representation of authority, professionalism, and trust is a fascinating tale that intertwines with the evolution of medicine itself.
+That said, the journey of the white coat from a symbol of cleanliness to a representation of authority, professionalism, and trust is a fascinating tale that intertwines with the evolution of medicine itself.
 This article delves deep into the historical, practical, and symbolic reasons behind the white coat, exploring its transformation and considering its relevance in modern healthcare.

 Main Subheading